 Then there are also indirect factors that play a key in keeping the equity afloat, such as upkeeping, maintenance work.
 Having to fork out money every half-yearly to keep your place up and running smoothly is a chore on its own, and demands a good chunk of your salary.
+If you have about 2-4 unit property with monthly payments to get access to mortgage loan financing, this is even complicated.
 Are you prepared to put up with that dread?

 Sensibility is a must when purchasing a home, as is tampering your expectations.
 The sooner you can properly identify your reason(s) for getting one, the quicker you can mentally prepare yourself for the future challenges that may present itself.

 Tip 3: Adopt a practical mindset

 Emotions are a huge part of consumer psychology.
 We’re sure you’ve been to a property showroom before.
 It’s always lovely to look at them and fantasize about your future living space.
 But it is also worthwhile noting that many people tend to fall prey to the ideals of homebuying and lose themselves in the moment, including ourselves.
 The property market is highly competitive, and developers employ a repertoire of marketing tactics to capture buyers’ attention.